SiteAlert/sitealert-wordpress-plugin/README.md

 If you find an issue, let us know [here](https://github.com/fpcorso/wordpress-health-check/issues?q=is%3Aopen)!

 ## Support ##
-This is a developer's portal for My WordPress Health Check and should _not_ be used for support.
+This is a developer's portal for WP Health and should _not_ be used for support.
 Please create a support ticket [here](https://wordpress.org/support/plugin/my-wp-health-check).